Purchases made through links earn us a small commission, at no extra cost to you.

 The potential to save money is pretty good with the Museum Pass, if you plan it out well.
 For me though, the real value came from saving time waiting in line.
 I really dislike lineups, so even if we fell short of saving money by a couple of euros, I still would think the price was worth it to skip the lines, especially during the busy summer season.

 A downside of these types of passes is that they can limit your spontaneity.
 In the quest to get your money’s worth, you could end up rushing around and not fully taking in the experiences.
 Also, Paris is so much more than museums and monuments.
 There are a lot of great parks, cafes and neighbourhoods that are worth spending time at, even if you’re visiting Paris for the first time.

 Tips For Using The Paris Museum Pass

 - To get the most out of your pass, start your day early.
 When planning your Paris itinerary, take into account days of closure (usually Mondays or Tuesdays) and public holidays.
-Also, take advantage of evening opening hours (the Louvre is open until 9:45 pm on Wednesdays and Fridays).
+Also, take advantage of evening opening hours (the Louvre is open until 9:45 pm on Fridays).

 - Children under 18 and EU citizens under 26 are allowed free access to most museums included in the Museum Pass, so there’s no reason for them to buy the card.